 Although the official end of the war was over five years ago, young Iraqi musicians are still crippled by daily terrorism, ongoing corruption and sectarian fundamentalism.
 They also lack access to good quality instruments and teaching – and their efforts are even sabotaged by older, established musicians.

 However, despite all these hurdles, every year the young musicians go abroad to attend an intensive, three-week summer camp where they receive private and group coaching, perform for local community groups and receive standing ovations in sold-out concerts.
 Since 2009 these inspiring young people have successfully performed in Iraq, at Beethovenfest in Bonn, Edinburgh’s Festival Fringe, London’s Queen Elizabeth Hall and this year, the Grand Theatre in Aix-en-Provence.
 Subsequently they return to Iraq with new hope and skills to rebuild their country’s musical culture creating their own ensembles and passing their newly developed skills onto others.

 The orchestra also commissions new music from an Iraqi Kurdish and an Arab composer each year.

-In 2014 they dream of attending another intensive summer program at the Aaron Copland School of Music in Queens, New York, and working with the newly launched National Youth Orchestra of the USA, flagship of Carnegie Hall’s Weill Music Institute.
+In 2014 they dream of attending another intensive summer program with the Elgin Youth Symphony Orchestra, Chicago.
 Concerts are also planned for Philadelphia and Washington, D.C.